simple-swoole/docs/docs/en/database/mysql.md

 # MySQL

-The MySQL connection pool provided by [Swoole Library](https://github.com/swoole/library) is used, and a lightweight PHP database framework [Medoo](https://medoo.lvtao.net/index.php), you need to inherit `Simps\DB\BaseModel`
+The MySQL connection pool provided by [Swoole Library](https://github.com/swoole/library) is used.

 ## Installation